karmab/kcli/doc/index.md

    - master3
 ```

-Note that an inventory will be created for you in /tmp and that *group_vars* and *host_vars* directory are taken into account.
+An inventory will be created for you in /tmp and that *group_vars* and *host_vars* directory are taken into account.
 You can optionally define your own groups, as in this example
 The playbooks are launched in alphabetical order